 Lalish is a small mountain village in Northern Iraq and contains the holiest temple for Yazidis.
 It is a very interesting place to visit and to get to know more about the Yazidi faith.
 Follow the rules to respect the holy place.
 You’ll have to walk barefoot inside the temple.

 Visit one of the Sadam Palaces or other Urban Exploring spots

 As most of the palaces of Saddam are destroyed or abandoned, it is an interesting place to visit, especially if you like urban exploring.
 My guide brought me to one in the Gara mountains with a spectacular mountain view and another one in the town Qaddish, where a lot of excavation occurred to find a treasure of gold, hidden by Saddam.
 Keep in mind that there are still some mines.

-If you haven’t had enough of urbexing at the Saddam Palaces, you can ask your guide to bring you to other abandoned locations.
-One of the coolest abandoned spots is a hotel close to Amedi village.
+If you haven’t had enough of urban exploration at the Saddam Palaces, you can ask your guide to bring you to other abandoned locations.
+Another unique spot is a hotel close to Amedi village.

-I saw many gas flares from the roads, as the oil business is currently booming in the whole country.
+Throughout your travel in the country, you’ll encounter many gas flares, as the oil business is currently booming in the whole country.